Structured Inverse-Free Natural Gradient: Memory-Efficient & Numerically-Stable KFAC: Abstract

 \section{Abstract}

-Second-order methods for deep learning---such as KFAC---can be useful for neural net training.
-However, they are often memory-inefficient and numerically unstable for low-precision training since their preconditioning Kronecker factors are dense, and require high-precision matrix inversion or decomposition.
-Consequently, such methods are not widely used for training large neural networks such as transformer-based models.
-We address these two issues by (i) formulating an \emph{inverse-free} update of KFAC and (ii) imposing \emph{structures} in each of the Kronecker factors, resulting in a method we term \emph{structured inverse-free natural gradient descent (SINGD)}.
-On large modern neural networks, we show that, in contrast to KFAC, SINGD is memory efficient and numerically robust, and often outperforms AdamW even in half precision.
-Hence, our work closes a gap between first-order and second-order methods in modern low precision training for large neural nets.
+Second-order methods such as KFAC can be useful for neural net training.
+However, they are often memory-inefficient since their preconditioning Kronecker factors are dense, and numerically unstable in low precision as they require matrix inversion or decomposition.
+These limitations render such methods unpopular for modern mixed-precision training.
+We address them by (i) formulating an \emph{inverse-free} KFAC update and (ii) imposing \emph{structures} in the Kronecker factors, resulting in \emph{structured inverse-free natural gradient descent (SINGD)}.
+On modern neural networks, we show that SINGD is memory-efficient and numerically robust, in contrast to KFAC, and often outperforms AdamW even in half precision.
+Our work closes a gap between first- and second-order methods in modern low-precision training.